 Campus: Kenmore, Washington, and San Diego, California.

 An accredited, stand-alone two-year graduate program leading to eligibility to become a licensed mental health counselor (LMHC).
-Length of Program: 2 years; late afternoon/early evening classes accommodates traditional students and working professionals who desire non-traditional course scheduling.

 This Bastyr University California program prepares leaders in whole-food nutrition education.
 They have the skills to translate nutrition science into meaningful, accessible information in diverse fields.
 Length of program: 2 years, full time.
 Hybrid format, first year online.

 Campus: San Diego, California